 1 to undertake concrete actions, to support ITU's actions and to develop their own initiatives in order to implement this resolution;

-2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs, especially in regard to NGN planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.
+2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of subsequent-generation networks, especially in regard to subsequent-generation network planning, deployment, operation and maintenance, and the development of subsequent-generation network based applications, especially for rural and remote areas, taking into consideration also development in the near future, in the interests of developing the digital economy,

+invites regional and international financial organizations and agencies, equipment providers, operators, and all potential partners

+to consider the possibility of ensuring complete or partial financing to implement cooperation programmes for developing next-generation networks, including the regionally approved initiatives under the Buenos Aires Action Plan and Resolution 17 (Rev. Dubai, 2018).

 draft revision of RESOLUTION 139 (Rev. Busan, 2014)